The Thesaurus Linguae Aegyptiae on the Internet

 The digital text corpus, forming the substance of this information system, is the result of years of ongoing cooperation among several projects, and will continue developing on this

-Sciences ans Humanities in Leipzig, the Demotic Text Database Project of the Academy of Sciences and Literature Mainz (Wurzburg branch), and the Book of the Dead Project of the North Rhine-Westphalian Academy of
+Sciences ans Humanities in Leipzi.
+The now finished projects Demotic Text Database Project of the Academy of Sciences and Literature Mainz (Wuerzburg branch), Book of the Dead Project of the North Rhine-Westphalian Academy of

-Sciences, Humanities and the Arts (Bonn).
-The Project "Digital Heka" has been involved from the very beginning.
+Sciences, Humanities and the Arts (Bonn) and "Digital Heka" has been involved from the very beginning.
 Since 2005, the Leuven Online Index of Ptolemaic and Roman Hieroglyphic Texts Project

 of the Katholieke Universiteit Leuven has been involved.
 Since October 2012 texts of the Horus temple of the Edfu Project have been integrated.
 This cooperation was promoted by the Göttingen